Why transparency about our mortgage lenders is a no-brainer

 Models come and go; some get revamped, others get discontinued.
 When the latter happens, this particular merchant wipes that model's records from their inventory.
 A common enough business practice.

-But Fred, who’s worked in the stores since outside WCs were the height of fashion, always keeps a stash of the boiler’s spares.
-You know, just in case?!
+But Fred, who's worked in the stores since outside WCs were en vogue, always keeps a stash of the boiler's spares.
+You know, "just in case"?!